-· (Marl ⊠ c One) QUARTERLY REPORT PURSUANT TO S SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ] For the quarterly period ended March 31, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For t he transition period from to Commission File Number: 001-38682 DIAK SCIENCES I (Ex -------------------------------------- er) Delaware (State or other jurisdiction of incorporation or organization) 1200 Page Mill Road Palo Alto, CA (Address of principal executive offic es) 27-0476525 (I.R.S.
-Employer Identification No.) 94304 (Zip Code) t's telephone number, including area code: (650) Securities registered pursuant to Section 12(b) of the Title of each class Trading Symbol(s) Name of each exchange on which register red Common stock, par value \$0.0001 KOD The Nasdaq Stock Market LLC • • • • • • • • • • • • • • • • • • • • as filed all reports required to be filed by Section 13 or 1 gistrant was required to file such reports), and (2) has been ' ' S-T (, ubmitted electronically every Interactive Data File requi nths (or for such shorter period that the registrant was rec - lation arge accelerated filer, an accelerated filer, a non-accelera iler," "accelerated filer," "smaller reporting company," a Large e accelerated filer $oximes$ Accelerated filer Non- accelerated filer \Box Smaller reporting company Emerging growth company financ If an emerging growth company, indicate by check cial accounting standards provided pursuant to Section mark if the registrant has elected not to use the extended in 13(a) of the Exchange Act. \square l transition period for complying with any new or revised Indicate by check mark whether the registrant is a s hell company (as defined in Rule 12b-2 of the Exchange e Act).
-Yes □ No ⊠ As of April 30, 2021, the registrant had 51, 264, 991 shares of common stock \$0,0001 par value per share of uitstanding
+I OIUI IU- Q (Mark One) ☑ QUARTERLY REPORT PURSUANT T O SECTION 13 OR 15(d) OF THE SE CURITIES EXC CHANGE ACT OF 1934 For the quarterly period ended June 30, 2021 OR ☐ TRANSITION REPORT PURSUANT T O SECTION 13 OR 15(d) OF THE SE CURITIES EXC CHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-38682 K CODIAK SCIEN (Exact Name of Registrant as Specie ., Delaware (State or other jurisdic incorporation or organi 27-0476525 (I.R.S.
+Employer Identification No.) 1200 Page Mill R Palo Alto, CA (Address of principal execu 94304 (Zip Code) Re gistrant's telephone number, including area code: (650) 281-0850 Securities registered pursuant to Section 12 (b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which register red Common stock, par value \$0.0001 KOD The Nasdaq Stock Market LLC Indicate by check mark whether the registra preceding 12 months (or for such shorter period that Yes \boxtimes No \square 5(d) of the Securities Exchange Act of 1934 during subject to such filing requirements for the past Indicate by check mark whether the registra S-T (§232.405 of this chapter) during the preceding - = ed to be submitted pursuant to Rule 405 of Reguuired to submit such files).
+Yes $oxtimes$ No $oxtimes$ lation Indicate by check mark whether the registra growth company.
+See the definitions of "large acce Exchange Act. • ted filer, a smaller reporting company, or an eme and "emerging growth company" in Rule 12b-2 of Large accelerated filer ⊠ Accelerated filer Non-accelerated filer \Box Smaller reporting company Emerging growth company If an emerging growth company, indicate be financial accounting standards provided pursuant to o use the extended transition period for complying with any new or revised Indicate by check mark whether the registra unt is a shell company (as defined in Rule 12b -2 of the Exchange Act).
+Yes □ No ⊠ As of July 31, 2021, the registrant had 51,4 51,541 shares of common stock, \$0.0001 par value per share, out standing.